abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

     memory:  2Gi
 ```

-- Read the executeclasse information from the web user interface
+- Read the execute class information from the web user interface.

-The dialog box `settings`:`user information` shows the user's labels
+The dialog box `settings`:`user information` displays the user's labels.

 ![login resources sylver](img/login-resource-userinfo-silver.png)

-The current user chooses `silver`
+The current user has selected `silver`.